LAIRIG GHRU HILL RACE 2023 – Sunday 25th June

 Transport

-There will be bus transport arranged to take competitors back to Braemar after the race if needed.
+There will be bus transport arranged to take competitors from Aviemore to the start in the morning, as well as transport to take people back to Braemar after the race, this will cost £14 per person per single journey.

 If you book transport please note this is non refundable.
-Transport must be booked in advance as part of your online entry.
+Transport must be booked in advance as part of your online entry, you will not be able to book it on the day.

 Prizes